Job Description

 Salary

-SPD technician’s salary varies based on a number of factors including location, education and certifications, work experience, and related skills.
+SPD technician’s salary varies based on several factors, including location, education and certifications, work experience, and related skills.

-The type and size of the medical facility is also a factor.
+The type and size of the medical facility are also factors.

 Average Annual Salary by State